George H.W. Bush Monument in Sesquicentennial Park

 My mother and I were thrilled to be able to have this close interaction with the first lady.
 From there she was headed over to the Children’s Hospital in the Texas Medical Center for another function.
 I am certain that she brightened many lives that day!

 This wonderful monument was dedicated December 2, 2004 and was a gift to the Citizens of Houston.
 The funding was all privately donated including endowment funding in which to keep the monument in good shape for the future.

 Hope you enjoyed this look at this special place in Sesquicentennial Park.
+The address is 400 Texas Street, Houston, Texas 77204.
 I plan to show more photos of the park in other posts.